Disclosure of Material to Third Parties

 - the application of these general principles to specific types of material commonly held by the CPS;

 - the application of these general principles to the most common types of request made to the CPS.

 This guidance should be read in conjunction with the Protocol between the Police Service and CPS on dealing with third party material.

 The guidance in this chapter is not to be confused with:

 - Questions of disclosure of material to defendants in criminal proceedings, and after conviction; or applications by defendants to use unused material protected by Section 17 and 18 of the Criminal Procedure and Investigations Act 1996.
-Refer to The Disclosure Manual elsewhere in this guidance.
+Refer to The Disclosure Manual.

 - Guidance about public interest immunity and its effect on disclosure decisions is not addressed in any detail in this section, except to indicate when it may arise and to outline the procedure for claiming PII in civil proceedings.